We went for a (little) drive on Sunday.

 The sand was white, as it is on all the beaches we’ve been to within the Bay of Fires and the wind was quite fierce, making unusual structures in the sand.
 Not only shifting sand dunes – our foot prints had vanished by the time we walked back to the car and we were only on the beach five minutes, 10 minutes tops – but it created eerie sand structures that were the result of washed up kelp that had ‘dug in’ and the surrounding sand blown away.
-I’ve included a photo, along with many others, on the Photography page.
+I’ve included a photo along with many others in the gallery below.

 After leaving Eddystone behind, we then turned right to follow the road to Gladstone.
 But unlike the Gladstone in Queensland that most of my family and friends are familiar with, this was a tiny little hamlet with only a few homes and a General Store that doubles as a Post Office.

 Before arriving at Gladstone though, we stopped by to take a look at Little Blue Lake.
 I hope you saw my Photo of the Week on Monday.
 Little Blue Lake is quite a sight to see, but sad that it is the result of mining in the area.

 At Gladstone, we decided it was time to head back, but rather that turn around and follow the bumpy dirt road, we decided that we would follow the road we were on, having finally found (smoother) bitumen.